zsyed44/WEAP_MPC_Simulation/THEORY.md

 ## Basic MPC Parameters:
 For the sake of this project, I am currently using the following parameters:<br>
-- A Time Step of 0.1 seconds | How often our simulation will update, this can be altered to be longer, or even work with distance as opposed to time
+- A Time Step of 0.1 seconds | How often our simulation will update, this can be altered to be longer, or even work with distance as opposed to time (this will represent dt in the upcoming steps)
 - 100 Total Steps, this is how many 0.1 second bursts our program will fun for, this value is not at all rigid and will vary based on track length
 - A Horizon Length of 10, this essentially means we are looking and calculation 10 steps ahead, meaning we will make decisions one second prior to being in a particular state